 The Mineral Gallery

 The heart of the mineral collection was originally assembled and owned by Fayette P. Graves, a local mining company executive.
 Graves began collecting as a young man in 1866, and by the turn of the century had assembled what was undoubtedly the finest mineral collection in Missouri -- about 3,000 well-chosen specimens from all over the world.
 Minerals were self-collected from the local lead mines, purchased from prominent dealers of the day, and traded from other collectors and museums.
 For years, the Graves' collection was shown in a small company-owned museum in the town of Doe Run.
-About 1912, the St. Joseph Lead Co. assumed legal ownership of the collection and in 1923 donated it to the state of Missouri.
+The St. Joseph Lead Co. assumed legal ownership of the collection around 1912 and donated it to the state of Missouri in 1923.

 A small theater or orientation room at the south side of the mineral gallery is used to show a 12-minute video depicting historic underground mining and ore milling in the Old Lead Belt.
 The mineral gallery also houses a museum shop, where related books, mineral and fossil samples, mineral jewelry, rockhound equipment, and souvenirs may be purchased.